sampds/sampds.github.io/index.md

 To understand factors affecting cryptocurrency prices, explore correlations between different cryptocurrencies, and develop predictive models for price movements.

 **Challenge**
-Transforming data for use in support vector machines.
+Feature engineering variables for use in support vector machines.